 DDG’s Village-by-Village approach and community-driven ethos ensures that teams respond to the concerns and fears of community members related to contamination in their areas.
 DDG also coordinates its activities through the United Nations Mine Action Service (UNMAS) and the South Sudan National Mine Action Authority (NMAA).

 In terms of Mine Risk Education, DDG’s focus is to educate the population in project areas learning about the risks of unexploded ordnance.
 Children are particularly vulnerable to the presence of these items in South Sudan.
 Mine risk education activities focus on identifying risky behavior among children and protecting them from explosive accidents.
+More than 33.400 people received Mine Risk Education through sessions organized across the country.
+Half of the beneficiaries were children aged less than 18 years old.

 Armed Violence Reduction

 As a consequence of many years of war, firearms are widely available and armed violence commonplace throughout South Sudan.
-DDG uses the OECD’s Armed Violence Lens to analyse the causes of armed violence and develop tailored interventions to address the root causes of conflicts.
+DDG uses the OECD’s Armed Violence Lens to analyze the causes of armed violence and develop tailored interventions to address the root causes of conflicts.
 DDG South Sudan works with three primary activities, Community Safety, Conflict Management Education and Security Provider/Community Dialogue sessions.